Our History

-The History of Theta Tau and Kappa Gamma Chapter
+The History of the Kappa Gamma Chapter of Theta Tau

 The Kappa Gamma Chapter of Theta Tau at Virginia Commonwealth University began with a simple idea shared by a group of freshman engineering students in Rhoads Hall: they wanted to join a fraternity that reflected their passion for engineering and professional development.
 When they discovered that VCU had no chapter of Theta Tau, the nation’s oldest and largest co-ed professional engineering fraternity, they reached out directly to the national organization.
 In response, national officers — including then-Grand Regent Lee Haas — met with the students and outlined the steps needed to become a recognized chapter.
 Driven by commitment and vision, the group began their journey toward forming an official chapter.